IhmeGroup/quail/CONTRIBUTING.md

 	return neat_feature
   ```

-These interfaces allow the user to focus on the meat of their new feature while not having too much overhead in making the feature available to the users.
+These interfaces allow the user to focus on the meat of their new feature while simplifying the process of making the feature available to users.

 ## Style Guide

 #### Some general guidelines to follow are:
 * Use tabs with a length of four spaces
-* Indent continued linestwice
+* Indent continued lines twice
 * Limit lines to a maximum of 78 characters

 For more detailed guidelines, please refer to the [PEP 8 style guide for Python code](https://www.python.org/dev/peps/pep-0008/#a-foolish-consistency-is-the-hobgoblin-of-little-minds), which we largely aim to follow.

 #### Commenting Style
 * Class commenting style
   ```python